Chapter 122, Property Maintenance

-- Town Manager or his/her designee determines that existing conditions pose a serious threat to the health, safety and welfare of the persons in Town;
+- The Town Manager or his/her designee determines that existing conditions pose a serious threat to the health, safety and welfare of the persons in town;

 - It is not being maintained, as evidenced by the existence, to a significant degree, of one or more of the following conditions:

-- Collapsing or deteriorating exterior walls, roofs, stairs, porches, handrails, railings, basement hatchways, chimneys, flues, or floors;
+- Collapsing, damaged, missing or deteriorating exterior walls, roofs, stairs, porches, handrails, railings, basement hatchways, chimneys, flues or floors;

 - Exterior walls which contain holes, breaks, loose or rotting materials;

 - Foundation or mason walls are damaged, collapsing, crumbling or contain open cracks and breaks;

-- Overhang extensions, including but not limited to canopies, marquees, signs, awnings, stairways, fire escapes, standpipes and exhaust ducts, which contain rust or other decay,
+- Overhang extensions, including but not limited to canopies, marquees, signs, awnings, stairways fire escapes, standpipes and exhaust ducts, which contain rust, damage, collapsing or other decay;

-- Garbage or trash improperly stored or accumulated on the premises;
+- Garbage or trash improperly and/or persistently stored or accumulated on the premises;

 - In the case of fence, broken or rotted boards or in an otherwise dilapidated condition; or

-- Any other exterior condition reflecting a level of maintenance which is not in keeping with community standards or which constitutes a blighting factor for adjacent property owners or occupiers or which is an element leading to the progressive deterioration of the neighborhood.
+- Any other exterior condition reflecting a level of maintenance which constitutes a blighting factor for adjacent property owners or occupiers or which is an element leading to the progressive deterioration of the neighborhood.
 This includes, but is not limited to graffiti, which is defined as the unauthorized application of paint or other material(s).

 - It is attracting illegal activity as documented in Police Department records;

-- It is a fire hazard as determined by the Fire Marshal or as documented in the Fire Department records; and/or
+- It is a fire hazard as determined by the Fire Marshal;

-- It is a factor creating a substantial and unreasonable interference with the use and enjoyment of other premises within the surrounding area as documented by neighborhood complaints, police reports, the cancellation of insurance on proximate properties; or similar circumstances.
+- It is a factor creating a substantial and unreasonable interference with the use and enjoyment of other premises within the surrounding areas as documented by neighborhood complaints, police reports, the cancellation of insurance on proximate properties;

 - Includes any applicable amendments.